| |

 I

-am aware of a partnership between two parties and I
+am aware of a partnership between two parties and Iam asked to record

 my thoughts concerning